dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 .. warning::
   If terms such as C++11, CMAKE_, PPA, and linking are unfamiliar to you, consider using the Python3 or MATLAB version of DQ Robotics instead.
 .. note::
-  DQ Robotics is a LGPLV3_ licensed package.
+  DQ Robotics C++11 is distributed as a LGPLV3_ licensed package.
 Interface packages might have additional licenses.
 .. note::
   Had any issues?
 Report them at the CPP-Issue-Tracker_.